GeniusMundi10/growbro/src/blog/2025-06-24-add-ai-chatbot-to-website.md

 3. Position & Behavior — Choose optimal placement (bottom-right is most common) and configure open/close animations
 4. Conversation Starters — Craft engaging welcome messages and suggested conversation prompts
 5. Data Collection — Customize lead capture forms to collect exactly the information your business needs
+6. Preview all changes in real-time using the Live Preview panel.

 > 💡 **BEST PRACTICE**
 > Your welcome message is critical for engagement.
 Try something specific like "Got questions about our pricing?" instead of generic greetings like "How can I help you?